Liverpool Arena: Sport

 The arena has hosted several major sporting competitions.
 From 2008 to 2010, the arena was the home of the Mersey Tigers basketball team.
 For a number of years, the Liverpool International Horse Show has been held in the arena at the end of the year.
 In 2021, it had to be cancelled due to the COVID-19 pandemic.
 It is also one of the venues for Premier League Darts since its opening.

 In November 2021, the arena was intended as the venue for the final of the 2021 Wheelchair Rugby League World Cup but was postponed by a year due to the COVID-19 pandemic.
 The postponement made the arena unavailable and the final game was moved to the Manchester Central Convention Complex.

 It has also hosted the British Gymnastics Championships annually since 2012 and hosted the World Artistic Gymnastics Championships in November 2022.
+It will be hosting the world championships again in 2030.

-It has hosted the innaugural 2025 World Boxing Championships.
+It has hosted the inaugural 2025 World Boxing Championships.

+Professional wrestling

+The arena will host All Elite Wrestling's annual Dynasty pay-per-view (PPV) event on 7 February 2027, marking the first Dynasty event to be held outside of North America.